European Traveler

 Aachen has a long history and many sights worth seeing.
 The city is closely associated with Charlemagne (Karl der Große) and the first emperors of the Holy Roman Empire (of the German Nation).

 The Aachen cathedral (Dom) is where German kings were crowned from 936 to 1531 (thereafter in Frankfurt am Main).
-Small parts of Charlemagne’s cathedral survived – his grave and throne are some of the top sights to see in the cathedral, which combines styles from many different periods.
+The core of the cathedral is still the octagon built by Charlemagne while his gilt shrine and throne are some of the top sights to see in the cathedral, which combines styles from many different periods.
 Opening hours are usually 7 am to 7 pm, opening only after services on weekend mornings.

 Aachen has a surprisingly large number and wide variety of museums and art galleries.
 The Middle Ages are of course represented but Aachen also has splendid galleries with modern art, old masters, and applied arts.